ros-realtime/ros-realtime-rpi4-image/README.md

 For Ubuntu, you can simply run:

 ```
-$ sudo apt install parted pv rsync wget systemd-containers qemu-user-static make zip
+$ sudo apt install parted pv rsync wget systemd-container qemu-user-static make zip
 ```

 ### To run

 ```
-$ make ros2-rt
+$ make focal-rt-ros2
 ```

 This will build the image to `build/ubuntu-20.04.3-rt-ros2-galactic-arm64+raspi.img`.
 You can then `dd` this to a SD card.

-You can see a demo of this in [CI](#TODO).
+You can see a demo of this in [CI](https://github.com/shuhaowu/ros-realtime-rpi4-image/actions).
+CI builds quite slowly.
+On my computer this whole process only takes a few minutes.

 ### Debugging build failures if you changed stuff